 From winter semester 2013 until the summer semester 2020 she taught at the Prayner Conservatory of Music and Dramatic Arts in Vienna.

-Since winter semester 2020 she is teaching at the International Academy of Music and Performing Arts Vienna.
+Since winter semester 2020 she is teaching violin and chamber music at the Friedrich Gulda School of Music Wien.

 She also fills the role of concert master of the "International Sinfonietta Wien" chamber orchestra, which she co-founded.